grjkz/grjkzP2.github.io/README.md

 ## User Stories
 This app will take a user input and post it into a db for others to read.
 A forum.
 The input fields will be: Alias, Body/Content
-Extra fields will be timestamps
+Extra fields in db will be timestamps.

 ## Front-end Wireframes
 Foundation will be used since I'm familiar with it.